aodoming/PyBer_Analysis/README.md

 Write a summary on what the multiple line graph tells you about the fares for each city type over time.

-                 Generally, some months have higher fares than others in all 3 cities.
 Urban City Type: In the urban city fares are relatively high at the beginning of the month than at months end.
                  Fares are the highest in March.
 And comparatively, the urban city sees a frequent fluctuation in fares,